Barbara Liskov

 Key Contributions

-• Pioneered distributed systems and Byzantine fault tolerance
+• Advanced distributed systems through replication and Byzantine fault tolerance research

 Videos & Interviews